verdaux/BookNotes/Phrases/Impressors 18.md

 - [ ] It's hard to watch someone else live your dream.
 - [ ] Bali umariya but no patli kamariya
 - [ ] We haven't printed the formal announcements yet
+- [ ] Your next favourite friend will look like this.